 Where to Get Topo Maps

 You can buy USGS topo maps at certain stores or outfitters.
-It’s often easier, however, to order them online directly from USGS.
+Or you can order them directly from USGS.